-Each summer the Bureau of Transportation enlists dozens of volunteers to manually count bicycle traffic at close to 250 sites across the city.
+Each summer the Bureau of Transportation enlists dozens of volunteers to manually count people on bikes at close to 300 sites across the city.
 The data collected - including bike turn movements, rider gender, and helmet use - contributes to a robust set of data helping to grow and improve Portland's bicycle network.

 Counts occur June through September on good weather days (no rain or extreme heat), mid-week (Tues-Wed-Thurs).
-Each site only needs to be counted one time during the summer.
+Each site is usually counted one time during the summer.